-- BEFORE storing for the winter, be sure your RV is properly Winterized. - 1.
-Check your roof and other surfaces for any damage or potential leaks that could go unnoticed until it is too late. - 2.
-Close all windows and roof vents. - 3.
-Turn OFF 12-volt DC/120-volt AC/propane to the refrigerator; defrost and clean. - 4.
-Use crumpled newspaper or open boxes of baking soda in the refrigerator to eliminate odors during storage. - 5.
-Shut OFF the propane cylinder valve(s). - 6.
-Cover all external outlets/vents (furnace, exhaust, etc.) to prevent mice or other rodents from entering. - 7.
-Cover the roof air conditioner (if so equipped). - 8.
-Disconnect 120-volt AC power to the RV. - 9.
-DO NOT use the leveling legs during storage. - Drain all water lines. - 11.
+- In colder climates, BEFORE storing for the winter, be sure your RV's plumbing system is properly Winterized to prevent costly freeze-ups. - 1.
+CHECK your roof and other surfaces for any damage or potential leaks that could go unnoticed until it is too late. - 2.
+CLOSE all windows and roof vents. - 3.
+TURN OFF 12-volt DC/120-volt AC/propane to the refrigerator; defrost and clean. - 4.
+USE crumpled newspaper or open boxes of baking soda in the refrigerator to eliminate odors during storage. - 5.
+SHUT OFF the propane cylinder valve(s). - 6.
+COVER all external outlets/vents (furnace, exhaust, etc.) to prevent mice or other rodents from entering. - 7.
+COVER the roof air conditioner (if so equipped). - 8.
+DISCONNECT 120-volt AC power to the RV. - 9.
+DO NOT use the leveling legs during storage. - 10.
+DRAIN all water lines. - 11.
 Flush, then drain ALL holding tanks; fresh water, gray water, black water and the water heater. - 12.
-Remove all (customer supplied) batteries from the RV, and store in a place where they will not freeze.
+REMOVE all (customer supplied) batteries from the RV, and store in a place where they will not freeze.
 Batteries that have been frozen will never hold a proper charge. - 13.
-Thoroughly wash the interior and the exterior of your RV. - 14.
-Store your RV indoors, under a roof or purchase a breathable cover for use during storage. - 15.
-To prevent weather checking and other UV damage, cover tires that are exposed to sunlight.
+WASH the interior and the exterior of your RV thoroughly. - 14.
+STORE your RV indoors, under a roof or purchase a breathable cover for use during storage. - 15.
+TO PREVENT weather checking and other UV damage, cover tires that are exposed to sunlight.